Solar panel degradation: what to expect from your Perth system over 25 years

 Normal:

-- Gradual year-on-year decline of 0.3–0.7% per year (check monitoring data on the same-month-previous-year basis)
+- Gradual year-on-year decline of 0.3–0.7% (check monitoring data on a same-month-previous-year basis)

 - Day-to-day variation from weather and cloud cover